|Release State||General Availability|

 Text/CSV by Example

-Text/CSV By Example in Power Query is a generally available feature in Power BI Desktop.
+Text/CSV By Example in Power Query is a generally available feature in Power BI Desktop and Power Query Online.
 When you use the Text/CSV connector, you'll see an option to Extract Table Using Examples on the bottom-left corner of the navigator.

 When you select that button, you’ll be taken into the Extract Table Using Examples page.
 On this page, you specify sample output values for the data you’d like to extract from your Text/CSV file.
 After you enter the first cell of the column, other cells in the column are filled out.
 For the data to be extracted correctly, you may need to enter more than one cell in the column.
 If some cells in the column are incorrect, you can fix the first incorrect cell and the data will be extracted again.
 Check the data in the first few cells to ensure that the data has been extracted successfully.